gregwhitaker/httpgateway-demo/README.md

 5. In a web browser, open the url [http://localhost:8082/product/001](http://localhost:8082/product/001) to view the product in the store application.

     ![pdp-screenshot.png](pdp-screenshot.png)

+## Running the Demo in Docker
+1. Ensure that you have a local Consul cluster running.

+2. In a new terminal, run the following command to start the product service:

+        docker run -e SPRING_PROFILES_ACTIVE='localdocker' -p 8081:8081 netifi/httpgateway-demo-product-service

+3. In a new terminal, run the following command to start the inventory service:

+        docker run -e SPRING_PROFILES_ACTIVE='localdocker' -p 8080:8080 netifi/httpgateway-demo-inventory-service

+4. In a new terminal, run the following command to start the store application:

+        docker run -e SPRING_PROFILES_ACTIVE='localdocker' -p 8082:8082 netifi/httpgateway-demo-store-app

+5. In a web browser, open the url [http://localhost:8082/product/001](http://localhost:8082/product/001) to view the product in the store application.

 ## License
 Copyright 2019, [Netifi Inc.](https://www.netifi.com)